 - sexual orientation.

-Children's rights cover things like:
+Children and young people’s rights cover things like:

 - how children should be treated